LMCache/LMCache/docs/source/configuration/config.rst

       # Set to 5 by default
       max_local_cache_size: int

-      # Remote URL for the sotrage backend (can be redis or redis-sentinel)
+      # Remote URL for the storage backend (can be redis or redis-sentinel)
       # Should have the format url://<host>:<port>
       # E.g. redis://localhost:65432
       # E.g. redis-sentinel://localhost:26379